raoulx24/work.trivy/docs/main-doc.md

 ### Watcher States

-The backend uses kubernetes Watchers to get the changes in realtime.
+The backend uses Kubernetes Watchers to get the changes in real-time.
 Their states (running, errors) can be seen here with remediation solutions.

 ![](imgs/watcher-states.png)
 <br>*Watcher States*